 Veggie chilli has to be one of my all time favourite camping meals and I’m constantly inventing new variations.
-This sweet potato and black bean chilli is inspired by my friend Abby who cooked this up after a very cold day spent cross country skiing in Wisconsin.
+This sweet potato and black bean chilli is the one I come back to over and over again.
+It’s inspired by my friend Abby who cooked this up after a very cold day spent cross country skiing in Wisconsin – ultimate comfort food after an energetic day out in the cold.
 It’s a bit different from your usual kidney bean and tomato affair – this chilli includes cinnamon and cocoa alongside lime juice and zest to create some really great complex flavours that are superb with sweet potato.

 Sweet Potato and Black Bean Chilli